airellzulkarnain/online-library/README.md

 $ online-library.exe
 ```
 Now you get the API up and running on http://localhost:8080/
-3. Before you can access any operations, you must get jwt token through the `login/` endpoint:
+4. Before you can access any operations, you must get jwt token through the `login/` endpoint:
+   Note: Do not used hard coded account and unencrypted password for production use.
 ```bash
 curl -X POST -d '{"username": "zegen", "password": "zegen"}' http://localhost:8080/login
 ```